MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-javascript-mssql-quickstart.md

     npm install mssql swagger-ui-express yamljs
     ```

-1. Install the development packages used in the sample code in this article:
+1. Install the development package used in the sample code in this article:

     ```bash
     npm install --save-dev dotenv